roots/bud/sources/@roots/bud-imagemin/docs/02-setting-encoder-options.md

 }
 ```

-Some of the squoosh encoders have a name that does not match the filetype.
+Some of the default squoosh encoders have a name that does not match the filetype.
 For example, the `mozjpeg` encoder is used to encode `jpg` files.

 When setting the encoder options the function will automatically map filetypes to the encoder name for you.